 Since the mid 1960's, Jennifer has painted all over Oregon, including murals in the Salem Hospital, schools, libraries, and several McMenamins, along with Portland's "grandfather of community art," the late Joe Cotter.
 Jennifer now lives in NE Portland.
 You can see some of her paintings at the Portland Art Museum's Gallery, McMenamins, and her murals in Estacada, OR.
 Jennifer has been working in collaboration with the Artback Artists Co-op for the past 25 years on Estacada murals.
 Each year, the Co-op has a different artist as the lead (Jennifer has lead the painting of three of those murals).

 We are thankful to have received Jennifer's blessing on the Keep on the Sunnyside Mural, and hope that the new art lives up to the last, and keeps its original spirit alive.

 Combining research, photos, and archival materials, this interactive site allows you to explore the mural and history of the neighborhood.

 Explore more of Sunnyside's rich history, from pioneering legends to oral histories from everyday people who lived and worked in Sunnyside.
 Comb through archival photos of the places we cherish and recongize today, and remember and honor the history we have lost.

 Special thanks to the people, organizations who contributed and supported this project including the Oregon Historical Society, the City of Portland Archives at PSU and Historic Resources and Preservation Department, the Bosco-Milligan Foundation at the Architectural Heritage Center, and Carl Abbott at Portland State University's Urban Studies and Planning Department.

 Have unique stories about Sunnyside or Belmont history, old neighborhood photos, or Artifacts?
+Want volunteer for the 2018 Sunnyside Piazza Repainting?
 Contact Us!